vanHeemstraSystems/ademco-vista-series-headstart/200/300/README.md

 - MAC Address: **B82CA0D2A7E9** (can be found on the top right corder of the Vista 21iPLTE panel)
 - CRC Code: **5BE9** (can be found on the top right corder of the Vista 21iPLTE panel)

+**TIP**: At anytime you can check your account details with Alarm Grid at https://www.alarmgrid.com/account

 ...
 More ...

 3) A new device (here: VRV9517E46665) will show in your WiFi connections overview.
 This is the WiFi module of your Ademco Alarm System currently powered on and connected to your WiFi router.